You want to know do Pitbulls shed and, if so, how much? Short answer – yes, Pitbulls shed, a lot!

 A dog’s coat will be (for the most part) single or double-layer.
 Double-layer coats, or 2-layer coats, consist of an undercoat and an overcoat.

-To keep this simple, I’m going to refer to it as “hair” throughout this article unless the difference is meaningful in the context of what is being discussed.
+To keep this simple, I will refer to it as “hair” throughout this article unless the difference is meaningful in the context of what is being discussed.

 The interesting lifecycle of a dog hair

-Each dog’s hair grows differently and, importantly, some dogs have continuously growing hair, and others have hair with shorter lifespans.
+Each dog’s hair grows differently; some dogs have continuously growing hair, while others have shorter lifespans.
 The longer the lifespan of the hair, the less shedding (normally).
 A Poodle, for instance, has hair that continuously grows and never sheds.
 There are reports of Poodles with the same strands of hair upwards of 4+ years.

 There are well-defined phases in the lifecycle of hair growth if you can believe it:

-- Anagen phase – hair is actively growing and will continue to grow until it reaches it’s genetically programmed length.
-In some dogs such as Poodles, there is no end length so the hair can conceivably continue growing.
+1. Anagen phase – hair is actively growing and will continue to grow until it reaches its genetically programmed length.
+There is no end length in some dogs, such as Poodles, so the hair can conceivably continue growing.

-- Catagen phase – hair has stopped growing and the follicle experiences degenerative effects.
+2. Catagen phase – hair has stopped growing, and the follicle experiences degenerative effects.

-- Telogen phase – hair falls out and is replaced by new hair, or technically speaking the telogen hair falls out and is replaced by anagen hair.
+3. Telogen phase – hair falls out and is replaced by new hair; technically speaking, the telogen hair falls out and is replaced by anagen hair.

 Pitbulls are a telogen-dominant breed, meaning – for the most part – their hair is always falling out.
 Contrast that to an anagen-dominated breed such as a poodle whose hair is always growing, and you can see the stark difference between a dog that sheds a lot (Pitbull) and a dog that sheds very little (Poodle).